-If you wish to set the PYTHONPATH variable permanently you need to edit the
+If you wish to set the PYTHONPATH variable permanently, execute the following commands in a Terminal window:

 And that's it!
 To verify you have done everything correctly,

-python and enter the commands below.
+python followed by Enter.
+Then, enter the commands below.
 If you don't have Google Chrome installed,

 from helium.api import *

-A browser window should open and your Python should display the following:
+A browser window should open and your Terminal should display something similar to the following:

 If you run helium for the first time, you might get the following dialog displayed: